pypeaday/pype.dev/pages/faith/screwtape.md

     in favour of B's supposed wishes and against his own, while B does the opposite

-> Going out to eat, what to do tonight, etc... simple things, not big ones
-> (like how to discipline our kids), is where this is just rampant in my
-> life...
-I constantly and consciously say in my head "X will make my wife
-> happier even though I don't want to" then after whatever "X" is, turns out
-> she didn't really care or want it _OR_ she's upset because she feels like a
-> nuisance to me...
-Then the reality is I don't actually know if I saw her as a
-> nuisance in that moment, or if I genuinely wanted to do what she wanted out
-> of love and charity...
+!!! background-thought ""

+    Going out to eat, what to do tonight, etc... simple things, not big ones (like how to discipline our kids), is where this is just rampant in my life...
+I constantly and consciously say in my head "X will make my wife happier even though I don't want to" then after whatever "X" is, turns out she didn't really care or want it _OR_ she's upset because she feels like a nuisance to me...
+Then the reality is I don't actually know if I saw her as a nuisance in that moment, or if I genuinely wanted to do what she wanted out of love and charity...

 !!! warning "page 144"